okfn-brasil/querido-diario/README.md

 $ docker-compose up
 ```

+If you get some error here, see the section [Troubleshooting](#troubleshooting)
+below.

 ### Run Gazette Crawler

 The gazettes spiders are written using Scrapy framework and must be executed with crawl command: `scrapy crawl <spider filename>`.